uniba-swt/swtbahn-cli/server/src/assets/game/README.md

   - Users typically can no longer play their game when their device loses (Wi-Fi) connection to the server, and their train has to be released manually
-  - Game state is not restored when th game client is reloaded or reopened
+  - Game state is not restored when the game client is reloaded or reopened

 ## Source File Organisation